MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-marketing-email.md

 ---
 title: "Create a marketing email (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "A tutorial for how to create a marketing email in Dynamics 365 for Marketing"
-keywords: "tutorial; email; marketing email; assist edit; dynamic content" ms.date: 04/01/2018 ms.service: dynamics-365-marketing
+keywords: tutorial; email; marketing email; assist edit; dynamic content ms.date: 04/01/2018 ms.service: dynamics-365-marketing
 ms.custom: